krasimir/blog-posts/2017/HigherOrderComponents/post.md

 render(&lt;App />, $('#root'));
 ```

-We want to extend it and by clicking on the button to send the value of the input field as a prop to our React component.
+By clicking on the button we want to send the value of the input field as a prop to our React component.
 Clearly there is no API for that.
-We can't say "re-render the component with this new props".
-Not many people realize but this is the very first problem which we all face up with.
+We can't say "re-render the component with these new props".
+Not many people realize but this is the very first problem that everyone faces.
 Some changes happen outside of the view layer and we need to propagate these changes to React.
-The thing is that this exact problem is solved by a framework that we usually use and we never think about implementing a solution for it.
+The thing is that this exact problem is solved usually by a framework that we use and we never think about implementing a solution for it.
 Like in [Facebook's flux](https://github.com/facebook/flux) or [react-redux](https://github.com/reactjs/react-redux).
 Under the hood there is always a HOC that gets subscribed to something and calls its `setState` method.

 Let's manually implement the pattern.
 We will create a function called `connect` that will return a higher-order component representing our original `App`: